Cuetzalan: Waterfalls

 One of the main attractions of the town is La Cascada de las Brisas, a waterfall located within the jungle surrounding the town.
 There are some open back jeeps that can be taken to the end of the road, where a trail begins through the jungle to the pool at the bottom of the waterfall.

 There are countless other waterfalls in the jungle and coffee plantations surrounding the town.
 Many can be seen by taking the walking paths east, all the way to Papantla, in the State of Veracruz, (a long two- to three-day hike).
 Upon crossing the river which marks the state boundary of Veracruz and Puebla, the culture and language changes to Totonac.

 Caves

 The town also features a large network of caves.
 In 2004 a group of British cavers became trapped in the caves and were stuck for several days.
 Upon being rescued it transpired that some of them were military personnel.
 Since the Mexican government had not been informed of the presence of foreign military personnel (although the Mexican military had), they were expelled, causing brief diplomatic friction between the two countries.
-It is important to note that these caves are potentially very dangerous and the only reason the 2004 expedition did not suffer the loss of six lives during the flood is that the team was composed of experienced cavers who were well prepared and knew the cave systems intimately, some of them having been involved in exploration in Cuetzalan for 15 years.
+These caves are potentially very dangerous, and the only reason the 2004 expedition did not suffer the loss of six lives during the flood is that the team was composed of experienced cavers who were well prepared and knew the cave systems intimately, some of them having been involved in exploration in Cuetzalan for 15 years.